DrEntropy/rust-bookclub-work/my_notes.md

     - *ANYONE* can publish a crate, so be cautious when using crates from crates.io!
 Name and typosquatting are a problem!
     - To use a crate, add it to the `Cargo.toml` file under `[dependencies]`.

+- **Workspaces**:
+    - A workspace is a collection of related packages that share the same `Cargo.lock` file.
+    - To create a workspace, place multiple packages in a directory and create a `Cargo.toml` file at the workspace root.
+    - For more details, see the [Cargo documentation](https://doc.rust-lang.org/cargo/reference/workspaces.html).

+- **Installing Binaries from Crates.io**:
+    - Cargo can install binaries from crates.io using `cargo install`.
+    - The binary is installed in the `~/.cargo/bin` directory by default.

+ - **Extending Cargo with Custom Commands**:
+    - If a binary on your path is namesd `cargo-something`, you can run it as `cargo something`.
+    - This allows you to extend Cargo for custom tools.
+    - With this, cargo can be extended with custom commands using the `cargo install` command.